Dark sectors in neutron-shining-through-a-wall and nuclear absorption signals: Signals and constraints

 We now describe the signatures in more detail.
 We start with the neutron-shining-through-a-wall rate.
 The net probability of $n \to n'$ conversion after time $t$~\cite{CowsikNussinov:1980np,wavepackettrap:Kerbikov:2008qs} is

 where the in-medium mixing angle is given by $\tan 2 \theta = 2 \epsilon_{nn^\prime}/(\delta m - \Delta E)$ and $t_f$ is the time-of-flight between collisions with the target material.
-Note that the above expression is valid for $t_f$ much smaller than the neutron lifetime, which in the case of decays in vacuum is $879.4$~s, but could be shorter due to absorption in matter.
-This condition is satisfied in the setups that we examine.
+Note that the above expression is only valid when the neutron survives in the experiment for times longer than $t_f$.
+In the case of vacuum, this requires $t_f < \tau_n$.
+In matter, this condition is more stringent and requires $t_f$ to be smaller than the average absorption time, which can be much smaller than $\tau_n$.
+In setting our limits, we assume that both conditions are satisfied.
+While neutrons are not efficiently absorbed in some materials, we note both conditions above are satisfied in the experimental setups considered here.
+In addition, it neglects any phase-space suppression due to the mass difference of $n$ and $n^\prime$.
+We study this issue in detail in \Cref{app:phasespace}.

-The pre-factor of $t/t_f$ can be intuitively interpreted as the number of collisions $N_{\rm coll}$, which gets multiplied with the oscillation probability to give the net conversion probability.
+The pre-factor of $t/t_f$ can be intuitively interpreted as the number of collisions $N_{\rm coll}$, which gets multiplied by the oscillation probability to give the net conversion probability.
 The number of collisions can be estimated as $N_{\rm coll} = \Sigma_{\rm el}/\Sigma_{\rm abs}$, where $\Sigma_{\rm el (abs)}$ is the column density of the material for elastic scattering (absorption).
 Therefore, the conversion probability is maximized for materials with low absorption cross section, such as heavy water $\isotope{D}_2 \isotope{O}$.

 The effective splitting $\Delta E$ could receive contributions from multiple sources:

 where the first term is the Zeeman splitting induced by an external magnetic field, with $|{\bm \mu}_n | = 1.91 e/(2 m_p)$, and the second term is the Fermi pseudopotential from neutron forward scattering in matter.
 The latter is given by